Temper (soundtrack): Reception

 The songs were released online by Aditya Music on 28 January 2015 and the soundtrack received positive response from audience and fans.
 The songs went viral on social networking within minutes of the audio launch.
 The soundtrack received positive reviews from critics who however felt that the melodious numbers are more impressive than the fast numbers and the popularity of the songs will depend completely on visualisation.
 Reviewing the soundtrack, IndiaGlitz gave 3 out of 5 stars and called it a cross between Anoop Rubens and Puri Jagannadh, adding that it deserves praise for its thematic variety.
-123telugu.com called the soundtrack a mixed bag which has some thing for everyone and chose "Choolenge Aasma" as the best song of the soundtrack.
-Oneindia Entertainemt gave 3 out of 5 stars.
+123Telugu called the soundtrack a mixed bag which has some thing for everyone and chose "Choolenge Aasma" as the best song of the soundtrack.
+Oneindia Entertainment gave 3 out of 5 stars.
 Behindwoods gave 2.5 out of 5 stating that the soundtrack fails to deliver the fun impact that is expected from a Rama Rao Jr.'s film and selected "Choolenge Aasma" and "One More Time" as the best songs.
 Karthik S. of Milliblog called the soundtrack an "Aptly mass’y and enjoyable commercial" one.